 The PARROT trial is looking at levels of a protein made by the placenta called placenta growth factor (PlGF), which can be detected by a simple blood test.
 Previous studies have shown that women with very low levels of PlGF are more likely to develop severe pre-eclampsia, or have a stillborn baby.
 Women with normal PlGF levels are at low risk, and can return to normal antenatal care.
 This means that care is focused on the women that really need it, while those that don’t avoid long stays in hospital.
 This treatment would also save costs for the NHS.

-We have almost reached our recruitment target of 1000 women and we anticipate that our research will be complete by March 2019.
+We have now reached our recruitment target of 1000 women and we anticipate that our research will be complete by March 2019.

 Read more: the PREPARE study